Hotel Koh-I Nor

 The Koh-I Nor has 63 luxurious rooms and suites, all with their own private balconies, bathroom with separate WC.
 Each room features a flat screen TV, mini-bar, free wifi and private safe.

-The Duo Room is around 26 sqm, some with north west facing balcony.
+The Duo Room is around 26 sqm, with north-west or south-east facing balcony.

-These rooms are around 29 sqm and can accommodate up to three people, some have north west facing balconies.
+These rooms are around 29 sqm and can accommodate up to three people.
+These rooms benefit from either north-west or south-east facing balconies.

-The Superior Rooms offer spacious bedrooms, they are around 36 sqm and can accommodate up to three people.
+The Superior Rooms offer spacious bedrooms, they are around 34 sqm and can accommodate up to three people.
+Superior rooms benefit from south-east facing balconies.

-Located on the sixth floor with fantastic views, the Junior Suites can accommodate up to four people and have a separate lounge area and alcove room.
-Some have the main bedroom on a mezzanine.
+Located on the sixth floor with fantastic north-west or south-east views, the Junior Suites can accommodate up to four people and have a separate lounge area and alcove room.
+These suites are either 43sqm or 48sqm and can accommodate up to four guests, combining comfort with the quality of the Koh-I Nor Hotel.

 These large 60 sqm suites can accommodate up to four people, and are located on the seventh floor, with wonderful Val Thorens views.
-They have a separate lounge area and alcove room.
+They have a separate lounge area with atmospheric mood lighting system which transforms the suite.

 |Prestige Family Room||

-Accommodating up to six people, these are perfect for large families, offering two bedrooms and bathrooms.
+Accommodating up to six people, these are perfect for large families, offering two communicating bedrooms (duo and privilege) and bathrooms (55sqm).
+The family rooms also benefit from south-east facing balconies.

 The Koh-I Nor caters generously for children of all ages.
 Parents with small babies will find cots, baby sleeping bags, bath thermometers and bottle warmers.
 The restaurants have children's menus and the bar even has a special drinks menu.
 Babysitting can also be arranged on request.